Sagarvishu/sql-student-performance-analysis/README.md

 This project analyzes a dataset of computer science students using SQL queries.

 ## Dataset
-The dataset contains information about students including:
+The dataset contai !1ns i Information about students including:
 - Name
 - Gender
 - Age